The Cow (1969 film)

-The Cow (گاو, Gāv or Gav) is a 1969 Iranian film directed by Dariush Mehrjui, written by Gholam-Hossein Saedi based on his own play and novel, and starring Ezzatolah Entezami as Masht Hassan.
+The Cow (گاو, Gāv, Gaav, or Gav) is a 1969 Iranian film directed by Dariush Mehrjui, written by Gholam-Hossein Saedi based on his own short story, and starring Ezzatolah Entezami as Masht Hassan.
 Some critics consider it the first film of the Iranian New Wave.

 Plot

 The story begins by showcasing the close relationship between a middle-aged Iranian villager Masht Hassan and his beloved cow.
 Hassan is married but has no children.
 His only valuable property is a cow that he cherishes as the only cow in the village.

 When Hassan must leave the village for a short time, the pregnant cow is found dead in the barn.
 Hassan's fellow villagers fear his reaction and cover up the evidence of the death and tell him upon his return that his cow has run away.
 Finding great difficulty confronting the loss of his beloved cow, as well the loss of livestock that affects his social stature at the village, Hassan gradually goes insane following a nervous breakdown and believes he is the cow, adopting such mannerisms as eating hay.
 His wife and the villagers try in vain to restore his sanity.